adj59-dev/adj59-dev.github.io/_posts/2025-07-28-nielsen-and-chuang:-chapter-2.md

 #### Exercise 2.28 {#exercise-228}

 For this exercise you will confirm the distributive property of several operators over the tensor product.
-There are probably several different you could do this, but one method for the complex conjugate and transpose is to use the Kronecker product along with the properties of block matrices.
+There are probably several different ways you could do this, but one method for the complex conjugate and transpose is to use the Kronecker product along with the properties of block matrices.
 The adjoint is just a combination of complex conjugation and the transpose, so you can use the distributive properties from those operations to show that the adjoint is also distributive.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>